-Туре Code Engineering Thermodynamics L-T-P Credits Marks ES 18ES1T09 Engineering mermouynamics 3-0-0 3 100
+Type Code Advanced Electronic Circuits L-T-P Credits Marks PE BTEC-T-PE-058 Advanced Electronic Circuits 3-0-0 3 100

-Objectives The objective of this course is to introduce the theoretical and practical problems in classical thermodynamics with emphasis on analyses of various equilibrium processes & their applications to real-world engineering problems.
-Pre-Requisites Basic knowledge of physics, chemistry, and some knowledge of Calculus and Differential Equations are required.
+Objectives The objective of this course is to study advanced electronic circuits such as various types of filters, multivibrator circuits, 555 timer, Schimitt trigger, sweep generators etc., and their applications in the real world.
+Pre-Requisites Fundamental knowledge of Basic Electronics and Analog Electronics is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-Te eacher's Assessme nt Written A Total
+To eacher's Assessme nt Written A ssessment Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term
+Quiz Surprise Test(s) Assignment(s) Mid-Term

 05 05 05 25 60 100